 It is always worth taking care of yourself and factors like eating healthy, exercising regularly, quit smoking and reducing alcohol consumption will improve your health.

-SwimCount™ has a sensitivity of 96% and specificity of 91%.
-This means that if the test shows that your semen sample has less than 5 million Progressive Motile Sperm Cells, it is 96% likely that the test result is correct.
-If the test shows that your semen sample has more than 5 million Progressive Motile Sperm Cells per ml., it is 91% likely that the result is correct.
+Furthermore SwimCount™ Sperm Quality Test has a Sensitivity of 98% and Specificity of 95%.
+This means that if the test shows that your semen sample has less than 5 Million Progressive Motile Sperm Cells (PMSCs)/mL, it is 98% likely that the test result is correct.
+If the test shows that your semen sample has more than 5 Million PMSCs/mL, it is 95% likely that the result is correct.

-Why is SwimCount™ better than the other test kits already available on the market?
+Why is SwimCount™ Sperm Quality Test better than the other test kits already available on the market?

-SwimCount™ is the only home test that is able to measure the concentration of Progressive Motile Sperm Cells which are the only sperm cells that can fertilize an egg and therby make a woman pregnant.
-SwimCount™ does not just measure your total count of sperm cells in your ejaculate but is able to seperate the "good and useable/progressive" sperm cells from the rest and thereby is able to give you a valid answer to your fertility potential.
+SwimCount™ Sperm Quality Test is the only at-home test that is able to measure the concentration of Progressive Motile Sperm Cells (PMSCs)/mL which are the only type of sperm cells that can fertilize an egg and thereby make a woman pregnant.
+SwimCount™ Sperm Quality Test does not just measure your total count of sperm cells in your ejaculate, but is able to seperate the "good and useable/progressive" sperm cells from the rest of the sample and thereby giving you a valid answer to the male fertility potential.

-Yes, SwimCount™ is approved by the following authorities.
+Yes, SwimCount™ Sperm Quality Test is approved by the following authorities.

-SwimCount™ has as of May 29th 2015 been granted the CE certificate for sales in the entire European Union.
+SwimCount™ Sperm Quality Test has as of May 29th 2015 been granted the CE certificate for sales in the entire European Union.
 The certificate is issued by The British Standards Institution

-SwimCount™ has as of June 27th 2019 received an FDA 510(k) Clearance for sales in the U.S.
+SwimCount™ Sperm Quality Test has as of June 27th 2019 obtained an FDA 510(k) Clearance for sales in the US

-Among others SwimCount™ has also been certified to sell in Brazil (ANVISA) and in Saudi Arabia (SFDA)
+SwimCount™ Sperm Quality Test has also been certified to sell in Brazil (ANVISA), Saudi Arabia (SFDA), South Korea (MFDS) and Australia (TGA) among others